-He seemed to carry it with him, the look of history, like it was Merlin who was peering over those glasses at you, challenging your response.
+He seemed to carry with him the look of history, as if Merlin himself was peering over those glasses, challenging your response.
 I sat in his office at the end of my last semester, for a professor/student evaluation of some sort, mandatory for graduation, and he said, "Elizabeth, you are a good person."
 I said, jokingly, "I try."
-He answered abruptly, "You don't have to try.", almost chiding me for laughing off the compliment.
+He answered abruptly, "You don't have to try", chiding me a little for laughing off the compliment.
 It was one of those moments that just makes you squirm.
-It makes me ill that I only took two classes from him.
+It still makes me ill to note that I only ever took two classes from him.

 "Facism is facism.
 I don't care if the trains run on time."

 "The world is like some vast theater. (we weren't reading Shakespeare, the reference didn't occur to him) We are constantly putting on costumes and make-up, and we never look quite right, do we?"

 "Richness is born out of failure."